Looking to measure GHG emissions for the first time? We can help.

 What is GHG accounting?

-In general, emissions are calculated by matching business activity data (such as the amount of goods purchased) by an “emissions factor,” or a proxy for the average emissions generated by that activity given.
-Methods for creating the proxy can vary widely in their accuracy, granularity and boundaries so it is important to understand why one emission factor is a better match than another, given the nature of the business activity you are trying to measure.
+In general, emissions are calculated by matching business activity data (such as the amount of goods purchased) by an “emissions factor” or a proxy for the average emissions generated by that activity given.
+Methods for creating the proxy can vary widely in their accuracy, granularity, and boundaries, so it is important to understand why one emission factor is a better match than another, given the nature of the business activity you are trying to measure.

 Why focus on Scope 1, 2, and 3.1 Purchased Goods & Services?

 Scope 3 emissions are emissions induced indirectly by companies in their value chains.
 They represent the largest portion of a company's carbon footprint, contributing to about 80% of a typical company’s overall emissions.
-Scope 3.1 Purchased goods and services is often the most material emission category in Scope 3 for most companies.
+Scope 3.1 Purchased goods and services are often the most material emission category in Scope 3 for most companies.

 What are the other categories of Scope 3 emissions?

 Scope 3 emissions refer to indirect emissions generated by an enterprise’s value chain.
 The GHG Protocol has identified 15 categories of upstream and downstream activities that are included in Scope 3 emissions.
-This category of emissions contribute to about 80% of a typical company’s overall emissions and close to 100% for financial services firms.
+This category of emissions contributes to about 80% of a typical company’s overall emissions and close to 100% for financial services firms.
 Cutting emissions across all scopes, especially Scope 3, has significant benefits as regulators, investors, and consumers push towards a net zero economy.

 What would companies do after baselining their most material emissions?